krishna4a6av/.config/README.md

   ### 1. Themer Scripts

-  The `~/.config/colors/Themer/` directory contains scripts to manage and apply themes.
+  The `/config/colors/Themer/` directory contains scripts to manage and apply themes.

   #### `theme.sh`
   This is the main script that ties everything together.
 It uses Rofi to present a menu of available themes (based on the subdirectories in `~/Pictures/Wallpapers`).
 Once a theme is selected, it calls the other scripts (`Colors.sh`, `Nvim-Theme-Switcher.sh`, `Setgtk.sh`, and `Wallpaper.sh`) to apply the theme across the system.

   #### `Colors.sh`
   This script manages the color schemes for various applications.
-It takes a theme name as an argument and creates symbolic links from the corresponding theme files in `~/.config/colors/` to the configuration files for Rofi, Hyprland, and Kitty.
+It takes a theme name as an argument and creates symbolic links from the corresponding theme files in `/config/colors/` to the configuration files for Rofi, Hyprland, and Kitty.
 It then reloads Waybar and SwayNC to apply the new colors.

   #### `Wallpaper.sh`
   This script handles changing the desktop wallpaper.
 It can be run with a theme name to select a wallpaper from that theme's folder.
 It uses Rofi to display a wallpaper selection menu with thumbnails, which it generates and caches on the fly.
 Once a wallpaper is selected, it's set using `swww`.

   #### `Setgtk.sh`
-  This script is responsible for setting the GTK (Gnome Toolkit) theme, which affects the appearance of many graphical applications.
+  This script is responsible for setting the GTK theme, which affects the appearance of many graphical applications.
 It maps a simple theme name (like "gruvbox") to a full GTK theme name (like "Gruvbox-Dark") and applies it using `gsettings` and by updating GTK configuration files.
 It also restarts desktop portals to ensure the changes are applied to Flatpak and other sandboxed applications.
       The gtk themes are in /themes folder and are handled by setup sctipt.

-  ### 2. `~/.config/colors/`
+  ### 2. `/config/colors/`

   - This directory contains all your theme color files in multiple formats for different packages.
   - And symlink of these configs manges theme of these packages, through the scripts above.